 If you look at the actual study, you'll see a weak correlation between the bias of the sleeping positions in bed and the bias of the cancer-correlated sleeping positions.
 Specifically, the bias of the sleeping positions in bed is about 1.38 for women and 1.96 for men.
 The bias of the cancer-correlated sleeping positions is about 1.07 for women and 1.13 for men, so far away from the same ratios.

-A proper study would directly look at how many people sleep on foam and coil mattresses, in the same geographical location, and how many people in each category have cancer.
+A proper study would directly look at how many people sleep on foam and spring mattresses, in the same geographical location, and how many people in each category have cancer.

 For details, read the Skirts don't cause cancer principle.

 Sleep Like the Dead = Information about anything related to sleep, review aggregations.

 Most of the companies below sell mattresses through the Internet, which allows them to avoid paying some costs, so they claim to have much lower prices than in a showroom, at the same quality.